Phone: +49 5201 8142-0

 What is a shortage?

-The shortage is a stock shortage of an item.
+A shortage refers to a shortfall in the stock of an item.

-Shortage costs arise due to various factors.
-In production, shortage costs can be very high in the event of a shortage.
+Shortage costs arise from various factors.
+In a production setting, shortage costs can be extremely high when a shortage occurs.
 A shortage can even cause production to come to a complete standstill.
-The costs can amount to several million.
-Loss of orders, delivery delays, interruptions in supply chains, and switching to competitors are the consequences in such cases.
+The costs can amount to several million dollars.
+In such cases, the consequences include lost orders, delivery delays, disruptions to supply chains, and customers switching to competitors.

-In shipping logistics, the level of service for customers is poor when shortages occur.
-Subsequent deliveries are annoying and cause additional costs.
-The costs of shortages can be enormous if customers switch to competitors altogether.
+In shipping logistics, the level of service for customers is poor when there are shortages.
+Backorders are frustrating and result in additional costs.
+The costs associated with shortages can be extremely high if customers switch entirely to competitors.

-• Incorrect stock levels due to picking errors
+• Incorrect inventory levels due to picking errors

-In a warehouse, shortages arise directly during picking and removal due to incorrect order picking.
-Several technical systems can be used to reduce shortages: pick-by-light, Voice Picking, Pick-by-Point, Pick-by-Frame, etc.
+In a warehouse, stock shortages occur directly during picking and putaway due to incorrect picking.
+To reduce stock shortages, several technical systems can be used: Pick-by-Light, Voice Picking, Pick-by-Point, Pick-by-Frame, etc.

 • Production stoppages, delivery delays, and material shortages